Adamgzlez/Sysadmin-Lab/README.md

 ## Objective
 [Brief Objective - Remove this afterwards]

 The Sysadmin Lab is aimed to establish a new server to replace a malfunctioning Linux server.
-The primary focus was to check user permissions on sensitive files, create user accounts, create a user group and collaborative folder, using lynis to audit the new server, and to install chkrootkit to search for any potential rootkits that may have been installed.
+The primary focus was to check user permissions on sensitive files, create user accounts, create a user group and collaborative folder, using lynis to audit the new server, and install chkrootkit to search for any potential rootkits that may have been installed.
 This hands-on experience was designed to deepen understanding of network security, creating and modifying a new server, and defensive strategies.

 ### Skills Learned
 [Bullet Points - Remove this afterwards]